Bridges

 • These bridges may not respect the original author's privacy or require them to opt-out of federation, republishing without the original author's permission or consent.

-In general, vmst.io does not connect to these services or allow our users' posts to be accessed through these services.
+Protocol level bridging is generally prohibited on vmst.io.
+We do not connect to these services or allow our users' posts to be accessed through these services.

 Bluesky